-Given that 70% of learning comes from doing, it’s vital that staff are given a platform on which to develop their skills on the job.
+Given that 70% of learning comes from doing, staff be given a platform on which to develop their skills on the job.
 Facilitating experiential learning in the workplace comes down to giving staff greater responsibilities and challenges, so they’re constantly developing new skills and gaining new experience.
-Start by delegating more challenging tasks to individual team members, and giving them greater decision-making power and control.
+Start by delegating more challenging tasks to individual team members, and give them greater decision-making power and control.
 You can push the social learning aspect here, too, by encouraging staff to build relationships with people beyond their department.
 Remember to offer feedback where appropriate, without micromanaging their workflow.

 Accept a drop in efficiency to facilitate development